-If a victim has received financial assistance or a recognition payment, the Commissioner will attempt to recover this money from the offender where possible.
+If a victim has received financial assistance (including INSP) or a recognition payment, the Commissioner will attempt to recover this money from the offender where possible, if the offender has been found guilty of a relevant offence.
 This is called restitution.